Hawaii Community Care Foster Family Home Program: A Nursing Home Alternative

 In order for residents of Hawaii to live in certified CCFFH’s and receive financial assistance from the government, there are certain eligibility requirements they must meet.

-- First, candidates must be receiving Supplemental Security Income, abbreviated as SSI, if they are eligible.
+- Candidates must be receiving Supplemental Security Income, abbreviated as SSI, if they are eligible to do so.

 - If an applicant is not already receiving Long-Term Care Medicaid, one must apply for assistance.
-To be eligible in 2017, residents are limited to an annual income of $18,434 (133% of the Federal Poverty Level in Hawaii) and $2,000 in countable assets.
+To be eligible in 2018, residents are limited to an annual income of $18,567 or $1,547 per month (133% of the Federal Poverty Level in Hawaii) and $2,000 in countable assets.
 Married applicants with one spouse entering a Foster Family Home are subject to different, higher limits, which allow the healthy spouse to afford to live independently.
 Learn more.

 - The applicant must need the level of care typically provided in a nursing home, which must be validated by a physician.
 A physical examination by a doctor is also necessary in the month preceding acceptance into the program, or within seven days following acceptance.